LandSandBoat/lsb-wiki/Sol-Refactor.md

 There is a mini technical guide to using Sol [here](https://github.com/topaz-next/topaz/wiki/Sol-Lua-Binding-Library).

+This work was originally planned to be executed over the course of 2x 6-week stages, but the first stage was so successful we rolled the second one into it to deliver them together.

 I'd also like to extend my extreme thanks to Wren and claywar, for absolutely annihilating any estimates I had for when this work would be complete.
 We're literally _months_ ahead of schedule because of their bonkers work ethics!

 ## Motivation